DavidCEllis/ducktools-env/README.md

 If you have a script with external dependencies, you can define them with [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata) and run them using
-`python ducktools.pyz run my_script.py`
+`python ducktools.pyz run my_script.py`.
+This is similar to how `uv run my_script.py` or `hatch run my_script.py` work.

-If you wish to then provide them to someone else who does not have `ducktools-env` installed you can use
+If you wish to then provide them to someone else who does not have `ducktools-env` (or hatch or UV) installed you can use
 `python ducktools.pyz bundle my_script.py`
 in order to create a zipapp version of your script which will self-extract and run in the same way.

+This bundle will include `ducktools-env` and the `pip` zipapp in order to bootstrap the unbundling process.

-This makes it easier to send scripts (and eventually applications) that are written in Python without having to bundle everything into large platform dependent files and without needing anything else installed other than an appropriate Python version.
+This makes it easier to send scripts that are written in Python without having to create large platform dependent files and without needing anything else installed other than an appropriate Python version.

 ## How it does this ##